FikriAlfaraby/FikriAlfaraby/README.md

 <!-- Bio -->

 Hi everyone!
-I'm `Ijlal Windhi Saputra`.
+I'm `Fikri Alfaraby`.
 I have a strong passion for technology and I love sharing my knowledge with the people around me.

 Now, I'm focused on being a `Front End developer`, with expertise in `React JS` and `Next JS` which uses the display library